The Sun newspaper clipping - March 87

 It actually took Kiss 100 several years to surpass those of an LWR 92.5 in it’s prime.
 Signified by the cull of many of the original Kiss 94 presenters during the late 90’s.
 Though the presenters themselves are not blameless, failing to keep ahead of the constantly evolving UK black music scene, against the back drop of new pirate stations, flourishing on the advent of emerging genres, that Kiss failed to champion.

-However, to the relief of corporate sponsors striving for higher audience figures, removing the final remnants of the pirate Kiss 94 for good, was a huge step in the commercialisation of the station and gentrification of the UK black music scene, which was complete when the smaller Choice FM (who now under the Capital Radio Group held two licenses to broadcast across both north and south London) sold out to the Kiss 100 competitor, rebranding it Capital Xtra, removing the former Choice FM’s long standing presenters in the process and commercialising the station to complete with Kiss.
+However, to the relief of corporate sponsors striving for higher audience figures, removing the final remnants of the pirate Kiss 94 for good, was a huge step in the commercialisation of the station and gentrification of the UK black music scene, which was complete when the smaller Choice FM (who now under the Capital Radio Group held two licenses to broadcast across both north and south London) sold out to the Kiss 100 competitor, who in turn rebranded it Capital Xtra, removing the former Choice FM’s long standing presenters in the process and commercialising the music programming to complete with Kiss.

 Alas, the final two of the three stations award licences (the long defunct WNK was the third) entrusted at the turn of the 90’s, to hold the black music torch in London (and ultimately the UK), that so many had struggled to light during the 80’s, had completely doused the flame.